Chenghao-Wu/AutoMD.py/README.md

-# Jarvis
+# AutoMD.py
-> An asistant for automating your molecular dynamics simulations: "Jarvis", initially created by Iron Man
+> An asistant for automating your molecular dynamics simulations on HPC

 ## Installation